How to master multilocation inventory management

 The main reason for tracking your perishables, like food inventory and cosmetics inventory, is to ensure you won’t sell expired products.

-Improved perishable inventory tracking allows you to manufacture goods at the right time and in the right quantities based on your demand.
+Improved perishable inventory tracking allows you to manufacture and distribute your food products at the right time and in the right quantities based on your demand.
 When done right, the benefits of implementing the right tracking for your perishable inventory include:

 What’s more, based on recent manufacturing trends and predictions, customers are not only becoming more conscious of where their products come from but are switching to online shopping.
 In fact, 70% of customers will be doing their grocery shopping online by 2024, making optimizing your shelf life management processes more important than ever.